 The rise of the internet and social media has been blamed for people having a “got to have it now” attitude, but putting aside the matter of blame, it’s true that lots of people don’t like to wait for much at all these days.
 That’s why Burberry’s move to make their runway collection available immediately after the show is pretty genius.
 No more six-month waits, and no more seeing summery clothes months in advance of any sign of sunshine.

 Stream your show on social media

-There are so many tools you can use to share your fashion show (or other big event) in real-time on social media these days.
+There are so many tools you can use to share your fashion show (or other big events) in real-time on social media these days.
 Topshop started by using it with Twitter at last year’s London Fashion Week, and this year incorporated Instagram and Periscope, too.
 But they didn’t have just anyone running their accounts; nope, they got a professional photographer and his team to do them to ensure top-quality images.
-On top of that, the live stream was aired from Topshop’s flagship store on Oxford street.
+On top of that, the live stream was aired from Topshop’s flagship store on Oxford Street.

 Give your fans a preview

 Reward your loyal fans with a small treat ahead of Fashion Week (or whatever big event is applicable in your field).
 Mulberry took advantage of their Instagram channel to give fans little teasers of their image change that they were going to roll out at London Fashion Week with the launch of the first collection by a new designer.
 It’s an easy way to get people excited about what they can get the chance to see ahead of time.